ebu/peach-identity-provider-ios/README.md

 ```

 Run `carthage update` to build the framework and drag the built `PeachCollector.framework` into your Xcode project.

-### Dependencies
-The library requires the following frameworks to be added to any target requiring it:
--   `FXReachability`: A reachability framework.
--   `libextobjc`: An utility framework.
--   `MAKVONotificationCenter`: A safe KVO framework.
--   `UICKeyChainStore`: The framework used to manage the keychain.

 ### Dynamic framework integration